RULES OF ARBITRATION AND APPEAL

 6. An arbitration should take place and award be made within 35 consecutive days of the agreement of arbitrators to act.
 If, in the opinion of the arbitrators, it is not practicable to make an award within this period then they may, in agreement with the umpire, extend the time limit at their discretion.

 In the event of a contract forming a part of a string of contracts which are, in all materials points, identical in terms except as to date and price, any arbitration for quality and/or condition shall be held as between the first seller and the last buyer in the string as though they were contracting parties.
 Any award so made shall, subject to the right of appeal as provided in these Rules, be binding on all intermediate contracting parties in the string and may be enforced by any intermediate party against his immediate contracting party as though a separate award had been made under each contract.

 b) Association Fees.
-A fee of £500 shall be paid to the Association in connection with each arbitration.
+A fee of £500 shall be paid to the Association in connection with each arbitration by members.

 c) Non-Member Fees.
 Any party not being a member of the Association and being ultimately responsible for payment of the Association’s fee, shall pay a fee of £1,000 to the Association in place of paragraph b) above.